GoogleContainerTools/skaffold/docs/design_proposals/sync-improvements.md

        SyncMap() map[string]string
    }
    ```

    The new `SyncMap` function shall return pairs of

    - **key**: a glob pattern of local files to sync into the container
    - **value**: a destination path in the container

-   By convention, the sync rule from a builder does never flatten directories but does subdir syncing instead (also see open question below).
+   By convention, the sync rule from a builder never flattens directories but does subdir syncing instead (also see open question below).

 ### Config changes